In Myanmar, military matters are a lucrative family affair | DW | 09.04.2021

 Since then, thousands have taken to the streets across Myanmar, formerly known as Burma.
 Hundreds have been killed in the protests, with many more arrested.

 Myanmar citizens are also resisting the coup in other ways.
-Phone apps have begun to crop in Myanmar, such as one called "May May Nay," meaning "go away."
+Phone apps have begun to crop in Myanmar, such as one called "Way Way Nay," meaning "go away."
 Protesters use the app to identify which businesses have ties to the military — and boycott them.

 For the Tatmadaw, as the army is called, has built a vast business empire.
 It consists of two major holdings, and a myriad of intertwined subsidiaries, joint ventures and smaller companies that enrich both the army and individual generals.